damienlethiec/after-le-wagon/README.md

 Hi there!

 You've just finished some of the most intensive and hardest weeks of your life.
 But you've made it!
-And you are now fullstack developers, able to build great web projects from scratch.
+Congratulations, you are now fullstack developers able to build great web projects from scratch.

 But Le Wagon is just the beginning of a long journey.
 Being a developer is an incredibly rewarding position because you get to learn new things everyday.
+But it is also a challenging role.
 With this repository, I want to share with you some tips and resources to keep on improving you skills as efficiently as possible.

-## Solve your problems
+## Solve your problems alone

 One of the most difficult things after Le Wagon is that you won't have teacher and TA anymore to help you everyday.
 Of course, you have Le Wagon community on Slack but it is not as instantaneous as a ticket.
 After Le Wagon, you should aim at being really autonomous to solve your code problems as soon as possible.
 To do this, you need 3 skills: